makiftutuncu/Errors/README.md

 Errors
 =================================

-An easy-to-use library written in Scala for providing immutable, lightweight, extensible way to represent errors in your project.
+Errors is an easy-to-use library written in Scala for providing immutable, lightweight, extensible way to represent errors in your project.

 [To be completed]